one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 #
 If updating from coreboot 4.11.2 to 4.12:
   - Grab the new DSDT.aml, SSDT-PLUG.aml, config.plist, and USBMap.kext
-  - Remove SSDT-USB.aml from your EFI
+  - Remove SSDT-USB.aml from EFI/OC/ACPI
   - Remove the NVRAM logouthook:
     - Run this command in terminal "sudo defaults delete com.apple.loginwindow LogoutHook"
     - Delete /Users/yourusername/LogoutHook